Blazam-App/docs.blazam.org/docsource/index.md

 [Main Site](https://blazam.org)

-A powerful web-based Active Directory management portal.
+While not yet complete, the vision of Blazam is to be a powerful, free, web-based Active Directory management portal.

+Enable you and your users to manage legacy Active Directory in a modern way.

 !!! warning "Beta Warning"